 Moreover, percent emergence weight of released CRB had a strong association with the microhabitats in which tagged CRB were found.
 Of the 19 retrieved CRB, 11 landed arboreal microhabitats whereas 8 landed in soil-associated microhabitats.
 The CRB that landed in the arboreal microhabitats had a statistically significantly lower percent emergence weight than those CRB that landed on soil-associated microhabitats, 74.43% compared to 82.73% respectively.
 It has been noted that adult CRB spend their time either feeding on the crown of palms or breeding in either soil or compost piles (Zelazny 1975).
 As CRB alternate between these microhabitats, individuals fluctuate in their percent emergence weight making it possible to determine the behavioral pattern that CRB will engage in by noting their percent emergence weight (Source).
 CRB at a higher percentage of their emergence weight will very likely refrain from further feeding and fly in search of breeding sites whereas CRB at a lower percentage of their emergence weight will likely forage in search for food.
-Therefore, it is not coincidental that the CRB that landed in ground microhabitats, associated with breeding, had statistically significantly higher percentage emergence weights than those that landed in palm crowns, associated with feeding sites.
-This characteristic of the CRB life cycle makes this tracking method specific and controllable.
-In order to have CRB fly directly to breeding sites, the individuals must be fed to above 80 percent of their emergence weight.
-In doing so, monitoring and eradication teams can ensure that the released CRB will not lead them to feeding sites rather than breeding sites and will increase the effectiveness of CRB control methods.
-It is reasonable to hypothesize that heavier CRB landed on lower microhabitats due to the comparative inability to reach higher altitudes than the ones reached by lighter CRB.
+Therefore, it is not coincidental that the CRB that landed in ground microhabitats, associated with breeding, had statistically significantly higher average percentage emergence weights than those that landed in palm crowns, associated with feeding sites.
+This characteristic of the CRB life cycle makes this tracking method specific and controllable In order to increase the probability that CRB fly directly to breeding sites, the individuals must be fed to above 80 percent of their emergence weight.
+In doing so, monitoring and eradication teams can improve the likelihood that the released CRB will not lead them to feeding sites rather than breeding site, which will increase the effectiveness of CRB control methods.
+We speculate that heavier CRB landed on lower microhabitats due to the comparative inability to reach higher altitudes than the ones reached by lighter CRB.
 However, all of the released CRB flew several meters vertically into the air before displacing horizontally.
-If heavier CRB experienced a hindered vertical displacement in comparison to lighter CRB, then takeoff would have notably different between these two groups.
+If heavier CRB could not reach altitudes as high as lighter CRB, then takeoff would have been notably different between these two groups.
 Since hindered vertical displacement was not observed during CRB takeoff, it is reasonable to conclude that the difference in landing microhabitats was most likely due to the percent emergence weight of released CRB.

+In assessing the final landing locations of beetles that were tracked successfully, it is important to note the varied and cryptic nature of these sites.
+For example, the breeding site found in the top of a breadfruit tree was well hidden within the branches and approximately twenty feet above the forest floor.
+This example demonstrates a site that would be nearly impossible to find with current methods.
+Breeding sites discovered in other unusual locations such as beneath barrel traps or buried in the soil also demonstrate how this tracking with conspecifics provides an advantage in such situations that cannot be rivaled by present tracking techniques.

+METHODOLOGY